One of the most common problems we hear about homeowners is a beeping smoke alarm, usually 3 times. This can be a very alarming situation.

 The short answer is that it is a low battery indicator.

-If the alarm is going off, check the battery and replace it if necessary.
+If the alarm goes off, check the battery and replace it if necessary.
 If not, the detector may need to be replaced.

 The number of beeps a smoke detector gives out indicates how difficult the situation is.